All you need to know for visiting the Pantheon, Rome: the best time to go, how to get there, the best things to see, frequently asked questions.

 The immense columns at the Pantheon entrance

-Need to know: Ancient Rome lies at a lower level than modern Rome.
-Because of this, the Pantheon looks to us smaller than it would have looked to ancient Romans.
-In 2020, archaeologists found large steps under the current street levels.
-They tell us that the Pantheon would have been raised from street level and would have been an imposing building, towering above its visitors.
+Need to know: Ancient Rome lied at a lower level than modern Rome.
+Because of this, the Pantheon looks smaller than it would have looked to ancient Romans.
+In 2020, archaeologists found large steps under the current street levels, proving that the Panthen was an imposing building, towering above its visitors.
+The excavation has since been closed up again.

 The stunning ceiling of the temples’ pronaos – the entrance to the temple